Contains the active ingredient, prochlorperazine (as maleate)

 Make sure you know how you react to prochlorperazine before you drive a car, operate machinery, or do anything else that could be dangerous if you are tired, drowsy, dizzy or light-headed.
 If this occurs do not drive.
 If you drink alcohol, drowsiness, dizziness or light-headedness may be worse.

 If prochlorperazine makes you feel light-headed, dizzy or faint, be careful when getting up from a sitting or lying position.
 Getting up slowly may help.

 Be careful when drinking alcohol while taking prochlorperazine.
 Combining prochlorperazine and alcohol can make you more sleepy, dizzy or light-headed.
 Your doctor may suggest you avoid alcohol while you are being treated with prochlorperazine.

 If outdoors, wear protective clothing and use at least a 15+ sunscreen.
 Prochlorperazine may cause your skin to be much more sensitive to sunlight than it is normally.
 Exposure to sunlight may cause a skin rash, itching, redness, or even severe sunburn.
 If your skin does appear to be burning, tell your doctor.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking prochlorperazine.
+Tell your doctor as soon as possible if you do not feel well while you are taking prochlorperazine.